nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 ## How to Solve Any Algorithm

 You can solve any algorithm using Polya's heuristic and computational thinking.
 Like your health or your retirement, there's no shortcut to learning how to solve algorithms.
 Do the work.
 Practice makes practice.

+Give yourself an A. Grab your copy of [A is for Algorithms](https://gum.co/algorithms)